np2048/Trots/git/reset.md

 ## get reset --mixed

-Soft reset allows you to undo both **git commit** and **git add** operation.
+Mixed reset allows you to undo both **git commit** and **git add** operations.
 Working directory files are not affected.
-After mixed reset the repository will be reverted to the state where some changes in the working directory were made since a commit but **git add** and **git commit** commands were not called.
+After a *mixed reset* the repository will be reverted to the state when some changes in the working directory were made since a commit but **git add** and **git commit** commands were not called.

     $ git reset --mixed 54b4128173bb244e6da8aa9fdd6afb93ea1f071f